sekoyo/lightgrid/NOTES.md

 ### Bugs

-- ⛔️ Final (Release) col wider than it should be on :8094/demos/column-filtering?theme=dark&height=420px
 - Clicking in row details selects closest parent cell.
 Don't change selection on item details clicks.

 ### Tasks